-We are once again approaching the holiday season, which for retailers involves lots of store traffic, increased inventory and, of course, a new batch of seasonal employees.
+We are once again approaching the holiday season, which for retailers involves lots of store traffic, increased inventory, and, of course, a new batch of seasonal employees.
 U.S. retailers are expected to add as many as 800,000 temporary jobs this holiday season, according to outplacement firm Challenger, Gray & Christmas, the most since the dotcom era of the late 1990s.

-Large retailers such as Wal-Mart and Target can have dozens of seasonal employees at each store, while smaller retailers may just bring in a couple extra hands.
-But for any retailer, hiring, training and managing seasonal employees can be a stressful experience because of the compact time frame and the addition of other stresses that are part of the retail holiday season.
+Large retailers such as Wal-Mart and Target can have dozens of seasonal employees at each store, while smaller retailers may just bring in a couple of extra hands.
+But for any retailer, hiring, training, and managing seasonal employees can be a stressful experience because of the compact time frame and the addition of other stresses that are part of the retail holiday season.

-Here are seven tips for managers in hiring, onboarding and managing seasonal employees this holiday season:
+Here are seven tips for managers in hiring, onboarding, and managing seasonal employees this holiday season:

 Make the application and interview processes short and to-the-point.
 A 30-minute or so job application and one-round of job interviews will likely suffice.

 2. Don’t make promises you can’t keep: A lot of seasonal employees may be eager to sign on with the company full-time after the holiday season.
 Although you may want to mention the potential opportunity to become full-time following the holidays, it is important not to make any commitments.

 3. Make training scalable: If you have a lot of seasonal employees coming on board, make sure that training can be easily scalable so that each employee can all start on the same page.
 This could involve several large training sessions or even web-based training.
 Training employees in smaller groups just won’t make sense for a wave of seasonal employees onboarding simultaneously.

 However, it is important that seasonal employees receive the same level of training that full-time staff receives.
 For retailers especially, having poorly trained seasonal staff makes a negative impression on a larger number of customers.
 Avoid this by making sure that employees come into work on the first day ready to hit the ground running.